rwright403/rocket-flutter-speed-analysis/README.md

 - MSC NASTRAN did not have flutter accessible in the student version
 - Altair Hypermesh (NASTRAN) did not have supersonic aero

-Therefore we need to work at a lower level: New approach to use existing aero and structural models and create our own solver.
+Therefore we need to work at a lower level:
+- New approach "weakly coupled solver"
+Chosen to use existing aero and structural models (I dont want to code everything from scratch my bad!)

+Using a virtual environment to stop this from interfering w other python projects:
+Enter virtual env with - source venv/bin/activate
+Exit with - deactivate

 _old
 1) Start with flight path and fin geometry from flight sim / analysis